Villiger 39 St Josephs University

 Please put me on the email chain.
 Best with Larp, then K. Bad with tricks/phil.

 K: I like Ks.
 I need to know what the alt actually does and if that is explained well, I will easily vote off the K.

 K affs: I like these, they make debate interesting.

-Performance: Not the most familiar so you'll need to do some handholding.
-As long as I know what the aff does, I'll be fine.
+Performance: As long as I know what the aff does, I'll be fine.
 If I don't know what the aff does or says by the end of the 1AC, I'll be a little annoyed.

 Theory: I have no problems with frivolous theory.
 Please slow down for analytics.
 I can't type as fast as you speak.

 I assign speaks the same way as listed on my PF paradigm.

 I'm good with any kind of argumentation.
-I've mostly read policy affs and have read a mix of stuff on Neg.
+I've read policy and k affs and have read a mix of stuff on Neg.
 Please slow down on tags, interps, and plan texts.

 DAs: I'm willing to vote on any DA scenario that has uniqueness, link, and impact.
 Unique case specific DAs will go very well in front of me.
 I do believe in zero risk and I'm more receptive to defense than most judges (applies to case defense too).

 Ks: You must explain your K in a way that I will understand.
 Don't just keep reading cards in the block- explain the K and how it interacts with the Aff and what the alt does and how it solves.
-That being said, I'm a very K friendly judge.
 If I understand the way it works, I'm more than willing to vote off it.
 If you're reading 1 off K, it's probably a good idea to have a decent amount of responses on case that are both critical and policy.
 I'm the least familiar with high theory so I need more explanations than usual.